cilium/cilium/Documentation/helm-values.rst

      - bool
      - ``false``
    * - hubble.metrics.enabled
      - Configures the list of metrics to collect.
 If empty or null, metrics are disabled.
-Example:    enabled:   - dns:query;ignoreAAAA   - drop   - tcp   - flow   - icmp   - http  You can specify the list of metrics from the helm CLI:    --set metrics.enabled="{dns:query;ignoreAAAA,drop,tcp,flow,icmp,http}"
+Example:    enabled:   - dns:query;ignoreAAAA   - drop   - tcp   - flow   - icmp   - http  You can specify the list of metrics from the helm CLI:    --set hubble.metrics.enabled="{dns:query;ignoreAAAA,drop,tcp,flow,icmp,http}"
      - string
      - ``nil``
    * - hubble.metrics.port